Today is Champagne's birthday, allegedly

 It's also Obama's birthday

-The former President of the USA turns 50 today.
+The former President of the USA celebrates his birthday today.
 Born in Hawaii - despite what conspiracy theorists would have you believe - to a Kenyan father and an American mother, Barack Obama's rise has been extraordinary.

 A multi-talented chap, the president makes millions of dollars from his books each year, can benchpress an impressive 200 pounds, speaks Spanish and Indonesian, plays basketball well, and once edited the prestigious Harvard Law Review.